-Example command lines that changes the default save location of the macOS Screenshot app and tweak other preferences:
+Example commands that change the default save location of the macOS Screenshot app and tweak its other preferences:

 This results in: